 We're so glad that you're here!

-Rock Hill School adopted and follows the Utah Model.
-We currently offer French immersion or Spanish immersion programs at Cherry Park Elementary School of Language Immersion and at Sullivan Middle School.
-The elementary programs provide half-day instruction for math, science and target language literacy in the target language and half-day instruction for other subjects in English.
-In middle school, students in the 6th grade take social studies and an advanced world language course.
-In 7th and 8th grades, students take two courses, which are an advanced world language course and a culture course.
-In high school, students will continue pursuing advanced level courses including dual-credit opportunities at the local university.
+Rock Hill Schools adopts and follows the Utah Model.
+We currently offer French immersion or Spanish immersion programs at Cherry Park Elementary School of Language Immersion, Sullivan Middle School, and Rock Hill High School.
+The elementary programs provide half-day instruction for math, science, and target language literacy in the target language and half-day instruction for other subjects in English.
+In middle school, students in the sixth through eighth grades take an advanced world language course and a cultural/history course.
+Additionally, sixth-grade students take a social studies course in the target language.
+In high school, students will continue pursuing advanced-level courses, including dual-credit opportunities at the local university.

-All Rock Hill Schools middle schools offer a world language program in either Spanish, French, or Chinese.
+All Rock Hill Schools middle schools offer a world language program in either Spanish and French.
 Programs differ widely in instructional time.
-Research shows that daily instruction is most effective for students to reach targeted proficieny levels.
+Research shows that daily instruction is most effective for students to reach targeted proficiency levels.
 The Rock Hill Schools World Language curriculum is performance- and proficiency-based, designed to build learners' communication skills and intercultural competencies.
 The Middle School World Language curriculum intentionally supports and strengthens the following:

 - Literacy skills, such as speech sounds, print awareness, reading development, decoding, vocabulary, and comprehension